-We didn't find issues or risks in these functions or areas at the time of writing.
+We reviewed again and didn't find new issues or risks in these functions or areas at the time of writing.

-Access Control
+- Access Control

 We checked each of the functions that could modify a state, especially those functions that could only be accessed by "owner".